 - Heat the cooking oil in a heavy-based casserole over a medium-high heat.
 When a few drops of water sizzle and evaporate upon contact with the pan, add the beef.
-Sear the beef until browned all over with a caramelised crust – about 6 minutes.
+Sear the beef, turning regularly, until browned all over with a caramelised crust – about 6 minutes.
 Transfer the browned meat back to the large bowl.

 - Fry the onion & aromatics.
 Add the onion and cook until the onion is lightly brown, stirring occasionally – about 8 minutes.
 Reduce the heat to medium.
 Add the garlic and chilli, and fry for another 2 minutes.

 - Fry the spices.
 The spices need to be fried in hot oil to develop their flavour, so add more cooking oil if there is not enough in the casserole.
-Add the dried spices (cumin, paprika, oregano, bay leaves and black cardamom pods), and fry for 1 minute.
+Add the dried spices (cumin, paprika, oregano and bay leaves), and fry for 1 minute.

 - Deglaze the pan.
 Add the red wine vinegar and scrape off any browned bits from the bottom of the pan with a spatula.
 Cook until all the vinegar evaporates – about 3 minutes.